PhD Sociology (McMaster)

 We have conducted over 200 interviews with teachers, parents and students and have spent many hours in the field examining the relationship between families and schools.
 We also conducted 35 interviews with students using a photo-interviewing technique.

 This research has generated a lot of media attention.
-Last summer I was on The Agenda and conducted almost 30 radio interviews.
+Recently, I was on The Agenda and conducted over 30 radio interviews.
 For example:

 A sample policy report Building Confidence Making Connections: Continuing the Summer Literacy Learning Project in Ontario Schools can be found at: http://www.ontariodirectors.ca/summer_literacy.html